TedHusted/awake/awake.md/awake.md

 “There’s a call on line six.
 Someone is asking for the agents handling the Geller investigation.”

  Park exchanges a glance with Tate.
 Calls like these rarely came without complications.
-Punching a button, Park says “Hello, this is agent Lena Park.
+Punching a button, Park says, “Hello, this is agent Lena Park.
 I’m here with my partner, agent Ben Tate.
 I understand you are asking about the Brent Geller incident.”

 “Good morning.
 My name is Carla Mitchell.
 I’m an intelligence analyst for the FBI in Washington DC.
 The Geller collision came up in connection with our routine monitoring of his employer, Pulse Social Media.
 I was hoping we could compare notes.”